Pension Plan for Employees of The College of Family Physicians of Canada (CFPC)

 • The New Brunswick College of Family Physicians (NBCFP)

-On July 31, 2022, 96% of members of the CFPC Pension Plan participating in the Defined Benefit (DB) provision voted in favor of the merger with the CAAT Pension Plan.
+On July 31, 2022, an overwhelming 96% of members of the CFPC Pension Plan participating in the Defined Benefit (DB) provision voted in favor of the merger with the CAAT Pension Plan.

 What is my DBplus contribution rate?